 Featuring previously undocumented insect behaviour, science mixes with art in this tribute to the under-appreciated world of plants and insects.
 Salvadora persica is a shrub that occurs within the Namib Desert; this film explains how it survives, and explores the ecological web of an unusual ecosystem, a linear oasis.

-I came across and documented the 'termite constructed oases' in 2017 and consequently decided to incorporate a scene of the ecological interaction into this film.
+I came across and documented 'termite constructed oases' in 2017 and consequently decided to incorporate a scene of the ecological interaction into this film.

 © Oliver Halsey 2018